AWS S3 Legacy

 "StringEquals": {

-"sts:ExternalId": "<customer-dreamdata-account-id>" // this is your account ID in the dreamdata system
+"sts:ExternalId": "<customer-dreamdata-account-id>" // This is your Account ID, found in the Dreamdata App

 }